Gasoline Prices to Cool This Fall

 The late-summer rally in natural gas appears to be over.
 The benchmark gas futures contract recently traded at $1.88, down sharply from its recent high of more than $2.60.
 Gas stockpiles remain high for this time of year, and cool but not cold weather across much of the country means that demand should be fairly low.
 This summer’s heat waves spurred heavy demand for gas at power plants, which were needed to keep air conditioners running overtime.
 Now, much of the country is enjoying cool to temperate autumn weather.
 A sharp cold snap later in the season could give gas prices another boost, but until that happens, we look for futures to trade near $2 per million British thermal units.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

 - 2GDP: -4.9% growth in 2020, 3.8% in 2021Kiplinger’s latest forecast for the GDP growth rate

 - 3JOBS: States are reopening, but workers will come back slowlyKiplinger’s latest forecast on jobs

 - 4INTEREST RATES: 10-year T-notes staying below 1.0% for a whileKiplinger’s latest forecast on interest rates

 - 5INFLATION: 1.2% through '20, from 2.3% at end '19Kiplinger’s latest forecast on inflation

 - 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending

-- 7ENERGY: Crude oil trading from $35 to $40 per barrel in coming weeks - currently readingKiplinger's latest forecast on the direction of energy prices
+- 7ENERGY: Crude oil trading from $35 to $40 per barrel this fall - currently readingKiplinger's latest forecast on the direction of energy prices

 - 10TRADE DEFICIT: Widening 3% in ’20Kiplinger's latest forecast on the direction of the trade deficit.